A complete guide to the best vegan hiking foods to keep you energy-filled on the trail

-- Nutrition – if you’re exerting yourself, you need healthy hiking food that’s filled with good energy and carbohydrates to keep you going.
+- Nutrition – if you’re exerting yourself, you should opt for healthy hiking foods, filled with good energy and carbohydrates to keep you going.
 You can find more info on our Guide to High-Energy Vegan Foods.
-We also think it’s best to stick with more raw ingredients and avoid additives or preservatives.

 - Digestibility – feeling bloated and parping every 5 metres can really lag you behind on the trail.
 The best food to take hiking will be easily stomached and let you continue adventuring straight away OR even eat as you push on.

 - Weight – you don’t want to be carrying any unnecessary weight and so your hiking snacks should be as light as possible.

 - Durability – the best hiking snack will be tough and durable so you can chuck your bag around and not worry about spillages/damaged grub.

 - Practicality – can you eat it on the go?
 Does it take a long time to prepare?
 Is it easy to buy/make?
 Will it get you super messy?

 - Make sure you take enough food and water for energy

 - If you’re hiking past shops and amenities you could consider taking less food (a lighter rucksack – yes!) and picking up supplies along the way if you need it

 - Always keep some backup snacks for later in the day

 - Make sure you store your hiking food properly, you don’t want spillages in your rucksack